avafinger/htop-2.1.1_enhanced-version/README.md

 # htop-2.1.1_enhanced-version
-An enhanced version of htop 2.1.0 to monitor the health of big.LITTLE arm core.
+An enhanced version of htop 2.1.0 to monitor the system health of your big.LITTLE arm64 core.

-Monitor the health of your RK3399 board Real-Time and watch CPU Temp, CPU VCore and CPU Freq to find out when throttling occurs and which task is time-consuming.
+Monitor the health of your RK3399 board Real-Time and watch CPU Temp, CPU VCore and CPU Freq (big.LITTLE) to find out when throttling occurs and which task is time-consuming.

 Screenshot of NanoPi M4 (arm64)